transloadit/uppy/website/src/docs/transloadit.md

 *   `stepName` - The name of the Assembly step that generated this result.
 *   `result` - The result object from Transloadit.
-    This result object contains one additional property, namely `localId`.
+    This result object has one more property, namely `localId`.
-    This is the ID of the file in Uppy's local state, and can be used with `uppy.getFile(id)`.
+    This is the ID of the file in Uppy’s local state, and can be used with `uppy.getFile(id)`.
 *   `assembly` - The [Assembly Status][assembly-status] of the Assembly that generated this result.

 ```js